sammarisalah/cabinet-midical-web-application-php/README.md

 this project is a web application that can add clients and delete them you can accesse as secretary or a doctor

-1. first you must create a data base :

 --1--